In a world where just about everything can be quantified, data is easy to come by.

 After researching and experimenting with many of these fancy ‘biohacks’ we realised that people needed a comprehensive system to enable them to leverage the power of the simple glucose meter to help them optimise their eating routine to achieve their goals.
 So we created the Data-Driven Fasting.

-If you want to dive in, we’d love you to join our next Data-Driven Fasting 30-Day Challenge, which starts on 21 November 2020.
+If you want to dive in, we’d love you to join our next Data-Driven Fasting 30-Day Challenge.

 The Challenge will guide you through the following critical elements to optimise your fasting routine.